 It is very important to make sure that the lid fits snugly on the can to keep raccoons and other pests out.
-If the lid does not fit tightly you can make a lid out of a piece of ply-wood, with a handle on the top and some wood blocks underneath to fit the lip of the can and help hold the lid on.
 If needed, a bungee cord or rope can be attached to the lid handle and the can handles to secure the lid.

 Dig a hole at least 15 inches deep in a well-drained area of your yard and set the can into the hole.
 The can should be 1/3 to 1/2 buried in the soil—none of the holes you drilled should be visible above the soil.
-Once the hole is deep enough, push the soil back in around the sides.
+Push the soil back in around the sides.
 Your new food digester is ready to use!
 You do not need to add worms to your digester—worms will find their way into the digester through the holes and will help break down the food scraps.

-Now that your food digester is ready, you can start adding food scraps.
-You can collect your food scraps in a container in the kitchen, and place the food scraps in your food digester whenever is conveinent for you--every day, once or twice a week.
+You can collect your food scraps in a container in the kitchen and place the food scraps in your food digester whenever is convenient for you--every day, once or twice a week.
 Be sure the digester lid is on tight after adding the food scraps.

 Harvesting the Compost From Your Digester

-Harvesting Option 1: Cure the compost.
-Shovel out the contents of the digester.
-Place any un-composted material back in the digester for further composting (or try in-ground composting) and mix the compost with some soil, lay it in the sun and wait a week for it to turn drier and sweet smelling.
+Harvesting Option 1: Shovel out the contents of the digester.
+Place un-composted material back in the digester for further composting.
+Mix the compost with some soil, lay it in the sun and wait for it to dry.

-Harvesting Option 2: In-Ground Composting.
-This method essentially uses the food digester as a fermentation vat by breaking down your food scraps into smaller, manageable amounts.
-When the digester gets full, or whenever you feel like emptying it, simply shovel out the contents of the digester (fully composted, partially composted and fresh food scraps) and the compost in a trench in the garden, following the instructions for in-ground composting listed above.
+Harvesting Option 2: This method essentially uses the food digester as a fermentation vat by breaking down your food scraps into smaller, manageable amounts.
+When the digester gets full, or whenever you feel like emptying it, shovel out the contents of the digester (fully composted, partially composted and fresh food scraps) and follow the instructions for in-ground composting.